nicknguyen22/Data-wrangling/README.md

 # Data-wrangling
 Data wrangling with R and Julia

+The project is based on Crash Analysis System (CAS) Data from New Zealand, Regional population of New Zealand and New Zealand Vehicle Kilometer travelled (VKT) .

+The CAS data was sourced from New Zealand Transport Agency open data whereas VKT data and Population data were sourced from Ministry of Transport and Environment Canterbury Regional Council, respectively.

 This small project use both R and Julia for Data Wrangling.
 Therefore, the code have been separated into two Jupyter notebooks, one using Julia and the other using R.
 DW_Julia.ipynb
 DR_R.ipynb